-It is sometimes assumed that stainless will not corrode.
-It is true that some types of stainless steel are resistant to corrosion, however when stainless is exposed to certain conditions it will corrode.
+It is sometimes assumed that stainless steel will not corrode.
+It is true that some types of stainless steel are resistant to corrosion, however, when stainless steel is exposed to certain conditions it will corrode.

-Environmental reasons can be aggressive corrosive situations like salt water, extreme heat, and extreme cold, dissimilar metals.
+Environmental reasons can be aggressive corrosive situations like salt water, extreme heat, and extreme cold.

 Prevention from vibration, loading and unloading stresses can help reduce this type of problem.
-Wherever possible seams should be avoided, and if not then coatings or platings can help.
-Detection of susceptibility to intergranullar corrosion by testing to ASTM A262 also can help prevent stress corrosion from occurring.
+Wherever possible, seams should be avoided, and if not, then coatings or plating can help.
+Detection of susceptibility to intergranullar corrosion by testing to ASTM A262 can also help prevent stress corrosion from occurring.